 Winter acne breakouts can be the hardest to treat because acne treatments dry and irritate most skin types.

 If you have dry or combination acne-prone skin, you may need winter acne solutions when temperatures get cold.
+Some skin types will have clearer faces in the winter, but many dry skin types are susceptible to increased acne breakouts in cold weather conditions.

 The best way to treat acne in the winter is to follow our skin care routine recommendations for your Baumann Skin Type.